Ahmedramzysaid/IOT/README.md

-# Smart Agricultural Management Platform - Egypt
+# Smart Agricultural Management Platform
 ## Introduction

 The agricultural sector is a cornerstone of Egypt's economy, playing a vital role in food supply, employment, and national food security.
 From the ancient Pharaonic civilization, which thrived on the Nile's fertile banks, to modern Egypt, agriculture remains a significant contributor to the nation's GDP.
 However, the sector faces numerous challenges that threaten its efficiency and sustainability.